Understanding Your Pay Structure

 Action step: When filing, explicitly clarify your last day physically on duty and note that your ADP "pay through" date reflects the bid-month cutoff, not your disability start date.
 If this specific issue caused your denial, bring your ADP stubs, schedule, and the FedEx data to an in-person EDD visit.

-• Save at least 18 months of pay stubs
+2. Download 18 months of ADP pay stubs as your reference

 Explaining to EDD

-1. "I am an airline pilot paid per flight hour, not hourly wages"
+1. "I am an airline pilot paid per credit hour flown, not hourly wages or salary"

 See the Pay Stub Translator section for tools to create EDD-friendly summaries.